Kuldeep Kumar, Ph.D. | Postdoctoral Researcher

 • Postdoc: University of Montréal (Lab of Dr. Sebastien Jacquemont), studying the impact of rare variants on cognition and brain structure.

-• Ph.D. in Applied Research: ÉTS, Montreal (Prof. Christian Desrosiers), focusing on multi-modal MRI analysis and brain fingerprinting using machine learning.
+• Ph.D. in Computer Science: ÉTS, Montreal (Prof. Christian Desrosiers), developed frameworks for multi-modal MRI analysis and brain fingerprinting using machine learning.

 • M.Tech. & B.Tech.
 (Honors) in Electronics & Electrical Engineering: IIT Kharagpur, India.